jkunimune/nibasa/misc.md

 auxiliary verbs can also be transitive or intransitive. adding a transitive auxiliary verb to a transitive content verb creates a ditransitive verb phrase.

-sana makes the causative of a verb, and is usually only used for the causatives of transitive verbs (since the causative of an intransitive can effectively be formed with don, tho sana also works.).
+meik makes the causative of a verb, and is usually only used for the causatives of transitive verbs (since the causative of an intransitive can effectively be formed with don, tho meik also works.).

 in English, we have "make" as a causative and "get" as a passivizer. in Japanese, "give" can mark a beneficiary, "get" can be a passivizer. in Hindi, "go" sometimes marks intransitive and "give" sometimes marks transitive.

-# au vs ao

-I think I should switch to ao.  it works so much better for chinese words, plus kakao and arguably tatao.  the problem children are auto, auro, and audi.  maybe they can just keep being spelled that way?  hmmm, but I do want peeple to be able to predict spelling from pronunciation.  maybe I can change audi to a different root and change auto to zi?  that's not great.  maybe I just suck it up and spell it aotomovi.

 # hyperspecific transcription notes